EvanPan1997/EvanPan1997/README.md

 - 👋 Hi, I’m Evan.Pan, I come from China.
-- 👀 I’m interested in sports, music and programming.
+- 👀 I’m interested in sports, music, games and programming.
 - 🌱 I’m currently learning the Go Programming Language.
-- 📫 IF YOU WANT TO REACH ME, PLEASE CONTACT WITH MY EMAIL: 3578313864@qq.com
+- 📫 IF YOU WANT TO REACH ME, PLEASE CONTACT WITH MY EMAIL: panyf_97@163.com

 <!---
 EvanPan1997/EvanPan1997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.